caktux/pytrader/README.md

 (There will be even more commands once you connect it to your Mt.Gox account)

 There is also a goxtool.ini file, it will be created on the first start.
 In the .ini file there are some parameters you can change, for example the currency you want to trade BTC against or some parameters regarding the network protocol.
 Some of the .ini settings can be overridden by command line options (use the --help option to see a list).
-The default protocol is websocket, the alternative would be socketio, goxtool implements both protocols, the websocket server is currently more reliable.
-There is also an option to use the http API for trading commands, the default is to send all commands to the streaming socket, this affects only what happens when you buy/sell/cancel, it does not affect the streaming update of order book and chart. socketio or websocket?
-Which one is worse?
+The default protocol is now PubNub, with websocket and socketio as alternatives.
+Goxtool implements all three protocols with PubNub currently being more reliable.
+There is also an option to use the http API for trading commands with websocket and socketio, the default is to send all commands to the streaming socket when using websocket, this affects only what happens when you buy/sell/cancel, it does not affect the streaming update of order book and chart.

 The two options are socketio or websocket, the .ini setting for this is use_plain_old_websocket.
 To force it connecting with socketio: